 By Betsey Norgard

-In their monthly seminar, Professor Mark Tranvik (above, in blue shirt) seeks to create a comfortable atmosphere for the Lilly Scholars to discuss and explore vocation.
+In their monthly seminar, Professor Mark Tranvik (left, in blue shirt) seeks to create a comfortable atmosphere for the Lilly Scholars to discuss and explore vocation.
 (L to R) Denise Shuck, Leah Jarvi, Tranvik, Cody Oaks, Allison Streed, Alexander Garver, Abigail Ferjak, Natalie Sasseville, and Ashley Weston.

 The Lilly Scholars seminar is a place where students can feel comfortable talking about the big questions in life.
 Questions like, Is Christianity the only true religion?
 What does it mean to forgive someone?
 What is God calling me to do?

 For Mark Tranvik, associate professor of religion and director of the Lilly grant program, the seminar is the heart of the year-long program designed for juniors and seniors who are considering seminary or graduate study in theology or sacred arts.
 Once a month they meet to discuss assigned texts, engage with guest speakers, and reflect on biblical passages or issues in the Christian tradition.

 Each year, 10 or 11 Lilly Scholars, who receive a $2,100 scholarship, are selected from more than twice that number.
 Among the current scholars, the average GPA is 3.75.
 In addition to the seminar, Lilly Scholars visit Luther Seminary and can take courses there.

 “There is an ongoing hunger in the intellectual community for genuine theological conversation among students that the Lilly Scholar program honors,” says Tranvik, who is also an ordained minister in the Evangelical Lutheran Church in America.
 Creating a comfortable place for these critical conversations is his goal.
 And, he adds, “doubters are welcomed.”